Appointments

 • by text or email

-All of our routine appointment types typically last 10 to 15 minutes, regardless of the consultation method.
+All of our appointment types typically last 10 to 15 minutes, regardless of the consultation method.
 However, there may be occasions when the doctor reviewing your request believes that a different consultation type is more appropriate.
 For example, if you’ve requested a telephone call but the doctor feels a physical examination is necessary.

 Please click the links for more information on our triage model and our various clinical roles.